OUR BOARD

 IRENE LEMON

-Irene is Business Development Manager at the Australian National University First Nations Innovation Hub.
+Irene is Business Development Manager Startups at the Australian National University.
 As a Creative Industries Specialist and experienced mentor and business advisor, Irene has helped over 1000 creatives and social enterprises with entrepreneurial skills development to enhance sustainability and viability of creative businesses.
 Irene is also a performing artist, with 20 years’ experience, and brings to the CCAS role significant business development, fundraising, and governance expertise, as well as impact analysis, and cross-artform industry-specific knowledge.
 Irene joined the CCAS Board in January 2023.

 PAUL MAGEE